te25son/Pluralsight/FunctionalProgrammingCSharp/NOTES.md

 public DateTime Start { get { return _start; } }
 public DateTime End { get { return _end; } }
 ```

+## Functional Thinking

+While mutability and expressions are a key part of FP, they do not make a language functional.
+In order for a language to be considered functional, it must treat functions as **first-class citizens**.

+To treat a function as a first-class citizen, you must pass and return functions as you would any other data type.